internal-page-background-header

 There are other moments where Dropbox fails to deliver in everyday document management.

-Within Dropbox if two users are editing a document at the same time, this creates two conflicting versions which are then saved in the same folder.
-The way Dropbox suggest you resolve this is for the document owner to compare both versions side by side and then merge them manually as best you can.
+Within Dropbox, if two users are editing a document at the same time, this creates two conflicting versions which are then saved in the same folder.
+The way Dropbox suggest you resolve this, is for the document owner to compare both versions side by side and then merge them manually, as best you can.
 This solution is clearly time-consuming and prone to error.
-The constant need to de-duplicate is something a lot of Dropbox users complain about.

-6. Can you build a QMS with Dropbox?
+7. Can you build a QMS with Dropbox?

-When you are working on the Quality documentation that defines your entire business process, you need to ensure there is only one master version of each document locked down and easily retrievable at any time by you and your staff.
+When you are working on the quality documentation that defines your entire business process, you need to ensure there is only one master version of each document locked down and easily retrievable at any time by you and your staff.

-At the same time if you are seeking to obtain ISO 9001 or ISO 13485, you will need to prove you can audit a document in its entirety, demonstrating who has contributed to it and what changes have been made to it along the way.
-This is particularly important in an area like medical device development where quality tracking requirements are extremely stringent.
+At the same time, if you are seeking to obtain ISO 9001 or ISO 13485, you will need to prove you can audit a document in its entirety, demonstrating who has contributed to it and what changes have been made to it along the way.
+This is particularly important in an area like medical device development, where quality tracking requirements are extremely stringent.

 With a clear indication of which document is the ‘approved’ and master version of a document - suggested new drafts can be then uploaded and associated with each approved version - enabling a process of continuous improvement - which is the goal of quality standards like ISO 13485 and 9001.
 This is not the case with Dropbox.